undotcom/home-assistant-audio-speaker-v2/README.md

 - A viable alternative to using Sonos for whole-home, multi-room synchronized audio, streaming music and home automation notifications using Music Assistant.
 - **Part of a planned series modifying a range of speakers at multiple price points and corresponding sound quality.**
   — see [What's Next](#whats-next) for planned future builds for high-fidelity, subwoofer and smart options.
-- An [option to purchase](#option-to-purchase---already-assembled) pre-assembled for those wanting a commercially available speaker.
+- An [option to purchase pre-assembled](https://gethousewaves.com/)) for those deciding not to DIY.

 **This is NOT:**